tasharen/ngui/Assets/NGUI/ReadMe - 3.0.8 f6.txt

 -----------------
  Version History
 -----------------

+3.0.8 f6
+- FIX: Labels using atlassed fonts will again correctly use the pixel size setting.

 3.0.8 f5
 - NEW: Added a flag to UIDragDropItem that lets you drag a clone of the object rather than the object itself.